 To prepare you for a rapidly evolving future, Fulbright’s curriculum develops you as an adaptive thinker.

-Your learning at Fulbright begins with a core of interdisciplinary courses, followed by focused study in streams, and then ultimately to a self-adapted major.
+Your learning at Fulbright begins with a core of interdisciplinary courses, followed by exploring to find your area of interest, and then ultimately to self-adapted concentration.

-Electives, experiential learning opportunities, and a capstone project round out your Fulbright education, providing you with a personalized experience of broad and deep learning.
+Exploratory, electives, experiential learning opportunities and a capstone project round out your Fulbright education, providing you with a personalized experience of broad and deep learning.

 By building from a base of ideas and skills to mastery in a specific area, Fulbright provides you with the best preparation for a changing world: learning how to learn.

 Courses are grouped into 4 categories by area of study.
 Some areas of study will have courses that may apply to more than one category.

 Arts and Humanities (Art and Media Studies, Vietnam Studies, Literature).